paulmillr/chokidar/README.md

 For more detailed changelog, see [`full_changelog.md`](.github/full_changelog.md).

-- v3.1 (Sep 16, 2019): emit dotfiles by default.
-You can filter them out by using `ignored` option.
-Improves Linux performance by 50%.
+- **v3.1 (Sep 16, 2019):** dotfiles are no longer filtered out by default.
+Use `ignored` option if needed.
+Improve Linux performance by 50%.
-- v3 (Apr 30, 2019): massive CPU & RAM consumption improvements; reduces deps / package size by a factor of 17x and bumps Node.js requirement to v8 and higher.
+- **v3 (Apr 30, 2019):** massive CPU & RAM consumption improvements; reduces deps / package size by a factor of 17x and bumps Node.js requirement to v8.16 and higher.
-- v2 (Dec 29, 2017): Globs are now posix-style-only; without windows support.
+- **v2 (Dec 29, 2017):** Globs are now posix-style-only; without windows support.
 Tons of bugfixes.
-- v1 (Apr 7, 2015): Glob support, symlink support, tons of bugfixes.
+- **v1 (Apr 7, 2015):** Glob support, symlink support, tons of bugfixes.
 Node 0.8+ is supported
-- v0.1 (Apr 20, 2012): Initial release, extracted from [Brunch](https://github.com/brunch/brunch/blob/9847a065aea300da99bd0753f90354cde9de1261/src/helpers.coffee#L66)
+- **v0.1 (Apr 20, 2012):** Initial release, extracted from [Brunch](https://github.com/brunch/brunch/blob/9847a065aea300da99bd0753f90354cde9de1261/src/helpers.coffee#L66)

 ## License